DiscreteTom/stickdeck-rs/README.md

 5. (Optional) If you want to test the controller, run `joy.cpl`.

 > [!NOTE]
 > By default the client will try to connect `steamdeck:7777`.
-If you want to connect to a different server, you can run `stickdeck-win.exe [server-ip]`.
+If you want to connect to a different server, you can edit `launch.bat`, replace the `steamdeck` with your server IP.
 > You can find the server IP on the first line of the StickDeck UI window while the server is started.

 ## FAQ